eyakubovich/eyakubovich.github.io/_posts/2018-11-08-google-cpp-style-guide-is-no-good.md

 ### [Inheritance](https://google.github.io/styleguide/cppguide.html#Inheritance)
 "All inheritance should be public.
 If you want to do private inheritance, you should be including an instance of the base class as a member instead."
-Since private inheritance models "has-a" relationship and can often be replaced by a data member.
+Since private inheritance models "has-a" relationship, it can often be replaced by a data member.
-In certain cases, this has serious disadvantages.
+In certain cases it is not so.
 Here's an example:

 {% highlight c++ linenos %}